 Good oral hygiene can affect nearly every aspect of our body’s health.
-Though the correlation between heart health and dental care has often been overlooked, numerous research studies have finally established the link between the two.
+Though, the correlation between heart health and dental care has often been overlooked.
+Fortunately, numerous research studies have finally established the link between the two.

 Periodontists and cardiologists have a long-standing argument about the connection.
-According to the American Heart Society, there may be incriminating evidence tying poor oral hygiene to heart attacks, but its significance is uncertain since people with good oral hygiene are also more likely to practice heart-friendly habits.
+According to the American Heart Society, there may be incriminating evidence tying poor oral hygiene to heart attacks.
+However, its significance is uncertain since people with good oral hygiene are also more likely to practice heart-friendly habits.

 Factors That Increases the Risk

 There’s no established conclusion that will back up the premise that gum disease or heart disease causes the likelihood of the other.
 This is a very daunting challenge because both infirmities share the same risk factors:

 - Cigarette smoking

 Oral Health as an Indicator of Heart Problems